A central piece of our community change agenda is the intention to establish locality-focused mental health and wellbeing hubs.

 The hub will welcome anyone who is in mental distress, whether or not that person is currently registered with a primary health or secondary mental health and addiction service provider.

-What will be the leadership and partnership arrangements look like?
+What will the leadership and partnership arrangements look like?

 Whatever leadership and partnership management arrangements are selected, it is essential that the development of the hub is co-led by the local Māori/Iwi Partnership Board and the local Health District.